alphagov/paas-cf/README.md

 > `AWS_ACCESS_KEY_ID` or `AWS_SECRET_ACCESS_KEY` for terraform and `bosh-init`.
 > If not provided, it will use IAM profiles.

-#### Deploy a microbosh with bosh-init
+#### Deploy a microbosh with bosh-init from concourse

+Requires run first the deployer pipeline, to provide:
+ * A VPC setup and bucket for the state files.
+ * A running concourse configured in the CLI

+To execute it:

 ```
 # Optionally pass the current branch for the git resources
 export BRANCH=$(git rev-parse --abbrev-ref HEAD)

+export FLY_TARGET=$DEPLOY_ENV
 ./concourse/scripts/create-microbosh.sh <environment_name>
 ```

 This pipeline will:

- * Use terraform to create the Elastic Public IP and security groups for microbosh.
+ * Use terraform to create the required resources for microbosh.
  * Render `manifests/bosh-manifest` using spruce.
  * Generate a set of random passwords for bosh init.
- * Deploy microbosh with a public IP using `bosh-init`
+ * Deploy microbosh using `bosh-init`

 #### Destroy microbosh with bosh-init